clburlison/clburlison.com/_posts/2014-04-04-setting-up-a-puppetmaster-on-mavericks.markdown

 description: Setting up a puppetmaster on osx Mavericks.
 categories: [puppet, osx, mavericks, server]
 ---
-#NOTICE
-This site is no created using Octopress.
-I have since moved to a plain Jekyll setup.
-Content exists mostly for reference and will not be updated in the future.

----

 For various reasons I decided to set up my puppetmaster on an OS X install of Mavericks instead of what I would consider the norm, being a linux distro.
 Here are the results.
 This documentation is strongly based on the article by Nate Walck on afp548.com.

 ---